 Kerry McCarthy MP (Labour Party) opened the debate and reminded MPs that the government had first provided assurances in 2017 that animal sentience would be recognised in UK law – and yet we are still waiting.
 She also stressed the importance of including shellfish such as crabs and lobsters as sentient animals in any law brought forward.

-Speeches from MPs
+Animal welfare speeches from MPs

 Kerry was followed by several speeches from MPs, such as one given by Patricia Gibson MP (SNP) who warned that animals must urgently be recognised as sentient beings in UK law to avoid weakening of animal welfare standards in ongoing trade negotiations.